 About thyroid cancer 7

 Preparing for your hospital appointments 15

 Diagnosis and further tests 21

-21

 Treatment overview 31

 Types of treatment 45

 After treatment 67

-70

 How will my lifestyle be affected?
 73

 Coping and emotions 81

-01

 Advice for carers 89

 Support resources 95

-What do as that would reas re?
-100

 What does that word mean?
 108

 Questions to ask your doctor 110